Social Security Changes for 2020

-Employees who are receiving Social Security benefits and haven’t reached their full retirement age will also see changes to the income earnings limit.
+Employees receiving Social Security benefits that haven’t reached their full retirement age will also see changes to the income earnings limit.
 The earnings limit will increase in 2020 to $18,240, up from $17,640 in 2019.
 For every $2 of earnings above that number, $1 in Social Security benefits is withheld.
 These figures are for workers who are under the full retirement age and are receiving benefits.
 For workers who will reach full retirement age in 2020, the earnings test works a bit different.
 For every $3 earned above $48,600 in only the months prior to reaching full retirement age, $1 will be withheld from benefits.

 What About Taxes?